 “Materialist” warns people not to care too much about what they own in this life.
 Organ, synths and harmonica fly over a throbbing bassline.
 One of the best vocal performances by Horace Andy, especially looking at the long stretch notes in the chorus were he sounds at least 10 years younger.

-Andy doesn’t get any more personal than on “Today Is Right Here”, telling you to live in the moment as the most precious moments in life come and they go in a blink of an eye.
+Andy doesn’t get any more personal than on “Today Is Right Here”, telling you to live in the moment as the most precious moments in life come and go in a blink of an eye.
 Might as well cherish them when and while you can.

 “Try Love” is a romantic plea to give love a chance and one of the newly written songs for Midnight Rocker.
 At first it might appear as a straight forward romantic effort but nothing is further from the truth.
 A sultry atmosphere with hypnotic swirls, violin and an ever-present guitar riff all contribute to one of the best newly written compositions on the album.